Our TreeHouse is a safe place where families come together to hurt and to heal.

 Family Night begins with a shared pizza dinner at 6:00 PM.
 This is a time to catch up with friends and settle in for the evening.

-At 6:30, our adult and children’s groups begin with an “opening circle,” a time to check in and, if desired, to talk about the person who died.
+At 6:30, our adult and children’s groups begin with an “opening circle,” a time to check in, participate in an activity and, if desired, talk about the person who died.
 After opening circle, the children have about 45 minutes of structured free time.
 We know that children express themselves through play, so we have various “play stations” for children to visit, depending on how they are feeling that night.
-Each room is designed for various ways children express grief.
+Each room is designed for the various ways children express grief.
 When children feel the need to express themselves physically, they visit the Big Energy room, where they can hit a bean bag chair with a noodle or pound on the punching bag.
 When children want to share a story, they can visit the Puppet Theater and tell their story.
 When children want to read, write or have quiet time, they visit the Tranquility room.
 When children want to express non-verbally, they often go to the Lentil Tray room and create a scene.
 After free time, we go back our rooms for a short closing circle.

 After closing circle, children, facilitators and adults all gather together for a quick end-of-the-night ritual at 8:00.